cloudfoundry/docs-deploying-cf/common/cf-release.html.md

 cd cf-release
 </pre>

-<a id='upload-the-release'></a> Upload the release
+## <a id='upload-the-release'></a> Upload the release ##
 --------------------------------------------------

-Releases of Cloud Foundry are published regularly (approximately weekly) and you upload them to your bosh using `bosh upload release` where the cf-170.yml file should be substituted with the cf-release version, which we recommend to be the [highest final version tag of cf-release](https://github.com/cloudfoundry/cf-release/releases):
+Releases of Cloud Foundry are published regularly (approximately weekly).
+You upload a release to your BOSH deployment using `bosh upload release`, substituting the `cf-170.yml` file with the cf-release version, which we recommend to be the [highest final version tag of cf-release](https://github.com/cloudfoundry/cf-release/releases).

+Run the following command to upload a release `.yml` file:

 <pre class="terminal">
 $ bosh upload release releases/cf-170.yml